Gl-ferreira/Gl-ferreira/README.md

 </a>

 ### About Me:

-- As an Actuarial Analyst at WTW Portugal on the Germany Evaluations Team, I support pension risk forecasting through statistical analysis and large-scale data handling.
-I work with German documentation, collaborate with project experts, and deliver consistent multi-company evaluations using Excel and MySQL to extract and communicate valuable insights.
+- As an Actuarial Analyst at WTW Portugal, I support pension risk forecasting through statistical analysis and large-scale data handling.
+I collaborate with German project experts and use Excel and MySQL to deliver consistent multi-company evaluations and actionable insights.

 - I’m a second-year MSc student in Data Science and Advanced Analytics, specializing in Business Analytics.
 Growing up on Madeira Island, I experienced the real-world impact of energy challenges, a perspective that now drives my thesis: *"Forecasting the Distribution of Renewable Energy Sources’ Production in Madeira Island,"* where I apply data-driven methods to support sustainable energy planning and reduce the island's reliance on fossil fuels.